chef/chef-web-docs/chef_master/source/server_monitor.rst

 System Checks
 =====================================================
-System-level checks should be done for the following components: ports, services, and high availability status.
+System-level checks should be done for the ports and services status.

 chef-backend-ctl status
 -----------------------------------------------------